Team-Connect-4/LAP3_Backend/README.md

 ### Future features

 - Add ability to create a dedicated "lobby" for up to four players using socket.io
+- Change answer button colour depending on whether the answer is correct or wrong, after click
 - Improve "separation of concerns" in JavaScript and React files
 - Increase test coverage
 - Add animations